Schedule of Hearings and Visits.

 In parallel with the annual hearings program, the Commission also conducts a rolling program of council visits.
 Each year the Commission offers approximately one third of all councils a visit by the Commission.
 This program is aimed at the Commission visiting every council at least once every three years.

-In 2017, invitations for Commission visits are due to be issued to the following councils:
+In 2018, invitations for Commission visits have been issued to the following councils:

-- North West: King Island Council, Devonport City Council, Latrobe Council
+- North West: West Coast Council, Waratah-Wynyard Council, Central Coast Council

 Current Research Focus

-The Commission currently expects to issue discussion papers on the above matters in December 2016, with written submissions due back in late January 2017.
-Councils will also have the opportunity to provide verbal submissions, discuss their written submissions, and raise other matters of interest with the Commission at the 2017 Hearings and Visits.
-These are expected to occur during February - March 2017.
+Written submissions on these publications is due back in early February 2018.
+Councils will also have the opportunity to provide verbal submissions, discuss their written submissions, and raise other matters of interest with the Commission at the 2018 Hearings and Visits.
+These are scheduled to occur during February - March 2018.

-For details on the outcome of the 2016 Hearings and Visits discussions, please refer to the Commission's 2015-16 Annual Report.
+For details on the outcome and decisions made by the Commission following the 2017 Hearings and Visits discussions, please refer to Section 4 of the Commission's 2016-17 Annual Report.